cubeta-io/cubeta-starter/docs/README.md

 <br>

+> [!attention]
-**notice** : it is important to check on the rules of the created form request after each created model to make sure that these rules are compatible with your application purposes and to check if there is any invalid rule usage
+> it is important to check on the rules of the created form request after each created model to
+> make sure that these rules are compatible with your application purposes and to check if there is any invalid rule
+> usage

 <h1 id="resources">Resources</h1>
-if you have checked on the created controllers you should notice that their return value is a resource named after the model name this resource will structure your json response to be in a united structure across your application
+if you have checked on the created controllers you should notice that their return value is a resource named after the model name this resource will structure your json response to be in a united structure across your application .

+> [!warning]
-**notice:** this resource will return the relations of this model also` (it is better to check on its code)`
+> this resource will return the relations of this model also

 <h2 id="factories">Factories</h2>
 the created factory fill the database according to this :